KlasaCommunityPlugins/klasa-bot-plugin/README.md

 ### Fun

+- [x] rps - Play a game of rock, paper, scissors with the bot.
 - [x] 8ball - Magic 8-Ball, does exactly what the toy does.
 - [x] banner - Creates an ASCII banner from the string you supply.
 - [x] card - Draws some random cards from a deck.